On the connectivity of the disjointness graph of segments of point sets in general position in the plane: The proof of Theorem

-0.2cm {\sc Case 1.} {\bf Suppose that $a$ and $b$ are large with respect to $P$ and that they cross at $o$.} By performing a suitable rotation of all the points of $P$ around $o$, if necessary, we may assume that $|Y^+|\geq \max\{|Y^-|, |X^-|,|X^+|\}$.
-Additionally, by reflecting $P$ along the $y$-axis, if necessary, we also can assume that $|X^+|\geq |X^-|$.
+By performing a suitable rotation of all the points of around , if necessary, we may assume that .
+Additionally, by reflecting along the -axis, if necessary, we also can assume that .